 American Protestants and the Debate over the Vietnam War: Evil was Loose in the World

-Huge Savings Item!
-Save 12% on the American Protestants and the Debate over the Vietnam War: Evil was Loose in the World by Lexington Books at Hanoi PE.
+Mega Sale!
+Save 28% on the American Protestants and the Debate over the Vietnam War: Evil was Loose in the World by Lexington Books at Hanoi PE.
 MPN: 26 black & white illustrations.
 Hurry!
 Limited time offer.
 Offer valid only while supplies last.
 As American soldiers fought overseas in Vietnam, American churchmen debated the legitimacy and impact of the war at home.
 While the justness of the

 In the various debates, churchmen brought their theological convictions and reading of the Bible to bear on their political perspectives.
 Convictions about sin, the nature of man, the fate of the world, violence and benevolence had direct impact upon the foreign policy perspectives of these churches.
 Rather than result in static political positions, these convictions adapted as the nature of the war and the likelihood of American success changed over time.